Kyzyl-Tan (Almaty)

-Kyzyl-Tan (Russian: Кызыл-Тан, tr. kyzyl tan) is a building of the former Verny Trading House, located at 63 Jibek Joly Street in Almaty.
+Kyzyl-Tan (Russian: Кызыл-Тан, tr. kyzyl tan) is a building of the former Verny Trading House, located at 63 Jibek Joly Street in Almaty, Kazakhstan.
 It is an architectural monument of the late 19th - early 20th centuries.
 Sources are divided on its architect and its time of construction.
 According to some, it was built in 1912 by the architect Andrey Zenkov.
 Others suggest it was built in 1896 by the architect Paul Gourdet to house Iskhak Gabdulvaliev's store.
 It has been protected by the state as a monument of history and culture of national importance since 1982.

 Architecture

 The building has a rectangular plan, making a symmetrical composition.
 The central dome, which crowns the two-chambered volume, is the axis of symmetry.
 The dome with a scaled cover ends with a small spire.
 The pediments in the central and lateral parts are decorated with figured columns, carved cornices and underposts.
-The total area of the building is 1450 m².
+The total area of the building is 1450 m2.